-- If performing Hematoxylin and Eosin (H&E) staining and imaging, do so prior to the Visium CytAssist Spatial Gene Expression workflow.
-Consult the Deparaffinization, H&E Staining, Imaging & Decrosslinking of FFPE tissue (Document CG000520) or Methanol Fixation, H&E Staining, Imaging & Destaining of FF tissue (Document CG000614) Demonstrated Protocols for more information. - If the tissue is over or underexposed, adjust the illumination power and exposure such that the tissue morphology appears clearly.
+- If performing Hematoxylin and Eosin (H&E) staining and imaging, do so before the Visium CytAssist workflow.
+Consult documentation listed in the References section. - If the tissue is over or underexposed, adjust the illumination power and exposure such that the tissue morphology appears clearly.
 Poorly exposed images cannot be corrected after acquisition. - Images intended for automatic processing in Space Ranger should be roughly axis-aligned, although rotations of less than 15 degrees are acceptable. - After image acquisition, stitch image tiles together with the microscope's native software or third party software such as FIJI/ImageJ. - Export stitched images as a 24-bit color or 8-bit/16-bit monochrome TIFF/BigTIFF or JPEG images.
 Pyramid TIFF or TIFF files that contain multiple images at different resolutions are compatible with the latest versions of Space Ranger and Loupe Browser. - For information on image analysis and tissue alignment, refer to the Visium section of the 10x Genomics Software Support Website.